Learn about the customer mindset through this customer-centricity case study with ASICS .

 While neuroscience can show you how people use mental shortcuts by looking at the brain’s behavior, psychology can give you insights into the why behind these behaviors.

 Neuroscience is the scientific study of the brain and the reactions tied to its subconscious processes.

-Neuromarketing is the output of this study, examining how the brain’s responses to branding, marketing, or products by measuring neural activity.
-In short,
+Neuromarketing is the output of this study, examining how the brain’s responds to branding, marketing, or products by measuring neural activity.

 So how does it work?